Stupid Fucking Bird: Reviews and recognitions

 The Economist published their review on August 9, 2014: "The script is new and crackling, at once incisive, poignant and darkly funny.
 Like the original, it affords plenty of opportunities to chuckle with recognition.
 And like the original, it delivers an ending that is destined to make its audience weep."
-The review also celebrates the fact that the play was able to be revamped for the present-day, while still maintaining the essence of Chekhov's iconic story.
+The review also celebrates the fact that the play was able to be revamped for the present day, while still maintaining the essence of Chekhov's iconic story.

-Original cast and crew
+Original cast and creative team

-This is the original cast and crew that performed the premiere of the show at the Woolly Mammoth Theatre Company in 2013.
+This is the original cast and creative team that performed the premiere of the show at the Woolly Mammoth Theatre Company in 2013.